sahilrajput03/sahilrajput03/learning-bash.md

 #              even those that contain newline characters.
 #

-# Prints all the lines with text numbers(-n flag) in the file `myFile.txt`
+# Prints all the lines with matching text(--colors flag) with linenumbers (-n flag) in the file `myFile.txt`
-grep -n 'myText' myFile.txt
+grep --color -n 'myText' myFile.txt

 # Print all the lines of all the files that have text sahil in them in cwd recursively.